purnelldj/nmeasorter/readme.md

-This code is for converting NMEA data to a format that is recognised by Kristine Larson et al 'gnssrefl' software
+This code is for converting NMEA data with multiple antennas to a format that is recognised by Kristine Larson et al 'gnssrefl' software

 dependencies: numpy, astropy